Mashrur-Kabir/expressjs_with_typescript/README.md

 npm i --save-dev @types/pg
 ```

-4. Set up a connection pool:
+4. Set up a connection pool (in server.ts if you want for now, but inside ./src/config/db.ts, described in config setup below):

 ```ts
 import { Pool } from "pg";